nylo-core/nylo.dev/resources/docs/6.x/directory-structure.md

   - `networking` Add any API services here for managing APIs or fetching data from the internet.
   - `events` Add all your event classes here.
   - `forms` Add all your form classes here.
+  - `commands` Add all your command classes here.
   - `providers` Add any provider classes here that need booting when your app runs.

 - `config` This folder contains configuration files such as your font, theme and localization settings.